NGO founded: 1997

 - Watershed protection by purchasing key areas to safeguard water supplies;

-- Research projects in NCI's San Francisco Scientific Station, studying many aspects of tropical forests;
+- Research projects in NCEcuador's San Francisco Scientific Station, studying many aspects of tropical forests;

 - Environmental education, including training teachers in basic scientific research through the Schoolyard Ecology Program.